ROSEN, RECOGNIZED INVESTOR COUNSEL, Encourages Caribou Biosciences, Inc. Investors to Secure Counsel Before Important April 11 Deadline in Securities Class Action – CRBU

-/EIN News/ -- NEW YORK, April 01, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Caribou Biosciences, Inc. (NASDAQ: CRBU): (i) pursuant and/or traceable to the offering documents and related prospectus issued in connection with the Company’s 2021 initial public offering conducted on or about July 23, 2021 (the “IPO” or “Offering”); and/or (ii) between July 23, 2021 and December 9, 2022, both dates inclusive (the “Class Period”), of the important April 11, 2023 lead plaintiff deadline.
+NEW YORK, April 01, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Caribou Biosciences, Inc. CRBU: (i) pursuant and/or traceable to the offering documents and related prospectus issued in connection with the Company's 2021 initial public offering conducted on or about July 23, 2021 (the "IPO" or "Offering"); and/or (ii) between July 23, 2021 and December 9, 2022, both dates inclusive (the "Class Period"), of the important April 11, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Caribou securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.